Denmarks Social Democrat Leader Forms Leftist Govt - UrduPoint

 Denmark's Social Democrat Leader Forms Leftist Govt

-Denmark's Social Democrat leader is set to become the country's youngest ever prime minister following weeks of negotiations for a new government she said would focus on climate, welfare and immigration
+Denmark's Social Democrat leader Wednesday prepared to become the country's youngest ever prime minister after weeks of negotiations for a new government she said would focus on climate, welfare and immigration

-Copenhagen, (UrduPoint / Pakistan Point News - APP - 26th Jun, 2019 ) :Denmark's Social Democrat leader is set to become the country's youngest ever prime minister following weeks of negotiations for a new government she said would focus on climate, welfare and immigration.

-At 41, Mette Frederiksen managed to defeat the sitting liberal Prime Minister, Lars Lokke Rasmussen, who held the office between 2009 and 2011, and again since 2015, with the support of the Danish People's Party.
+At 41, Mette Frederiksen managed to defeat the sitting liberal Prime Minister, Lars Lokke Rasmussen, who held the office between 2009 and 2011, and again since 2015 with backing from the Danish People's Party (DPP).

+She duly received the royal assent required by the Constitution of the small parliamentary monarchy.

+"Her Majesty the Queen... requested the head of the Social Democrats Mette Frederiksen to lead negotiations on the formation of a new government," the Royal House announced following a meeting between the Queen Margrethe II and the politician.

-The anti-immigrant and euro-sceptic party, which has shaped Denmark's restrictive immigration policies since the early 2000s, effectively collapsed in June 5 elections, depriving the centre-right government of its main support in Parliament.
+The anti-immigrant and euro-sceptic DPP, which has shaped Denmark's restrictive immigration policies since the early 2000s, effectively collapsed in June 5 elections, depriving the centre-right government of its main support in Parliament.

-As restrictive immigration policies have been broadly adopted by most other parties, the Danish People's Party lost its unique appeal with voters.
+As restrictive immigration policies have been broadly adopted by most other parties, the DPP lost its unique appeal with voters.

 In a country where minority governments are the norm, negotiations for a new government centred around conflicting demands on climate, economic and immigration policy.